sagemath/sagewiki_to_gh-2022-10-10/days54.md

 === Projects ===

-The specific problems addressed at this workshop will be decided upon the interests of the participants.
-The following general topics are proposed:
+The general topics taht will be addressed at this workshop are the following:

- * Implement basic functions for matrices over DVR (e.g. Hermite and Smith decomposition)

- * Implement extensions of p-adics (currently only unramified and totally ramified extensions are available)

- * Write classes for series over DVR

- * Design a general framework for precision

- * Review several tickets related to p-adics
+ * Discussion of the new Sage workflow using git.

+ * Work on how to integrate the combinat queue into the new workflow.

+ * General bug fixes.

 === Location ===